 It is always good to schedule an appointment with your dentist about a week after your extraction.
 Your dentist will look over the affected area and discuss further steps to follow.

 Glendale Dry Socket

-If you suspect you have a dry socket, call Smile Makeover of LA on 818-578-2334 to book an appointment immediately.
+If you suspect you have a dry socket, call Smile Makeover of LA at 818-578-2334 to book an appointment immediately.
 Dry socket is treatable, though healing times vary significantly.
 However, most people feel improvement after one week.